Japan Market rises on Covid-19 vaccine progress

-The U. S. federal government recognized Biden as the apparent winner of the Nov.
-3 election, giving the green light for cooperation on a transition of power despite efforts by President Donald Trump to overturn the election.
-Meanwhile, reports that Biden has chosen former Federal Reserve Chair Janet Yellen as treasury secretary, added to investors' confidence.

-The stocks that gained the most among the top 30 core Topix names were Shin-Etsu Chemical Co Ltd up 4.42%, followed by Fanuc Corp gaining 3.67%.
-The underperformers among the Topix 30 were KDDI Corp down 0.76%, followed by Nintendo Co Ltd losing 0.09%.
+ECONOMIC NEWS: The Bank of Japan's total balance of assets hit a new record in the fiscal first half from April to September as it pumped money aggressively into the economy to cushion the blow from the coronavirus pandemic, its balance sheet data showed on Thursday.
+The central bank held a total of 690 trillion yen ($6.6 trillion) in assets as of end-September, up 21% from a year ago and nearly 1.3 times the size of Japan's economy.
+The increase was largely due to the introduction in March through May of a range of lending schemes aimed at easing corporate funding strains caused by the pandemic.
+Loans extended during April-September more than doubled from year-before levels at 105 trillion yen, the data showed.
+The BOJ's holdings of exchange-traded funds (ETF) also rose to a record 34 trillion yen, as it accelerated purchases when markets took a hit from the spread of COVID-19.
+The ETF holdings booked unrealised profits of 5.8 trillion yen, the second largest on record, thanks to a rebound in the stock market later in the year, the data showed.
+The BOJ eased policy twice this year, mainly by ramping up asset purchases and creating a scheme aimed at funneling funds to cash-strapped firms hit by COVID-19.

-CURRENCY NEWS: The U. S. dollar remained steady around the mid-104 yen zone following a firm tone on solid U. S. business activity data for November released overnight.
-The Japanese yen traded at 104.28 per dollar after seeing levels below 104 against the greenback yesterday.
+CURRENCY NEWS: The Japanese yen traded at 104.39 per dollar, having weakened from levels below 104 against the greenback this week.

 Powered by Capital Market - Live News